dotboris/prod-guard/README.md

     yarn build:watch
     ```

-1. In another terminal a browser with the extension loaded
+1. In another terminal start a browser with the extension loaded

     ```sh
     yarn start